 Adults considering a sugar glider as a pet should also be aware they will need to clean a cage at least once a week and pay close attention to their sugar glider’s strict diet and health.
 Adults who work very, very long hours and are gone the vast majority of the day should not get a sugar glider.

 Sugar Gliders Are Not Good Pets For Young Kids

 Sugar gliders as pets for young children are a bad idea for a few reasons;

 -Sugar gliders are small and fragile, young children usually do not yet have the sensibilities to handle sugar gliders in a fashion that is gentle enough.

 -Sugar gliders have very sharp claws and teeth.
 Sugar gliders that have not been previously owned and domesticated scratch their new owners a lot, although not intentionally.
 Sugar gliders are not aggressive, but will use their sharp teeth to inflict painful bite wounds if they feel threatened, such as if a young child handles them too roughly.

 -Sugar gliders need daily social interaction to live and young children with wayward attention spans cannot usually give this type companionship to a sugar glider.

 Older, responsible children can make good caregivers to sugar gliders with the help of their parents.

-Jessica Drew is a freelance writer and pet enthusiast who writes interesting tidbits about pets, lifestyles, student loans, cheap flights and just about anything she finds intriguing.
+Jessica Drew is a freelance writer and pet enthusiast who writes interesting tidbits about pets, lifestyles, and just about anything she finds intriguing.